daniel-redder/clear-bot-prop/README.md

 ## How to

-This tool function by executing the `main.py` file every 1-2 minutes.
+This tool functions by executing the `main.py` file every 1-2 minutes.
 This tool will check the last `k` messages in `active_servers`'s groupchat for words from the defined `sus` list, and if the number of these words are greater or equal to `words` then it will remove the user and notify `admin`.

  It is recommended that this is done on a linux based machine, but it will work on any.
 The only thing that needs to change is how you are automatically calling the `main.py` file.